driukova/driukova.github.io/content/posts/git-identities/index.md

 A Git identity is a pair of username and email address associated with your commits.
 To keep apart commits to your personal and job projects, configure several identities.

-The right way to configure several Git identities on the same machine depends on where your target repos are hosted.
+The right way to configure several Git identities on the same machine depends on where your target repos are stored.

-### Different hosting services
+### Different repository services

-If the target repos are stored on different hosting services (e.g., GitHub and GitLab), you can configure separate identities and use the same SSH key for both of them.
+If the target repos are stored in the different repository services (e.g., GitHub and GitLab), you can configure separate identities and use the same SSH key for both of them.

 #### Git lookup order